buhrmi/livestores/README.md

 // ... rest of code comes here
 ```

+## FAQ

-### Is it smart to place all state into a global state object?
+### Is it smart to put all application state into a single global state object?

-I think so: Svelte 5 introduced fine-grained reactivity on `$state` objects.
+Not sure.
+Svelte 5 introduced fine-grained reactivity on `$state` objects.
 That means, that even if you have one ginormous state object, Svelte only re-evaluates code branches that depend on the parts that actually changed.
+So it's worth a try to do things this way.

 ## Installation